 31] ESET Crysis Decryptor is a free decryption tool for Crysis ransomware victims.
 Download it from Eset.
 It will also remove Dharma ransomware.
 They have also released a Decryptor for CryCryptor ransomware which is available on Github.

 32] Kaspersky WindowsUnlocker can be useful if the Ransomware totally blocks access to your computer or even restrict access to select important functions, as it can clean up a ransomware-infected Registry.

 33] RannohDecryptor from Kaspersky will help decrypt files encrypted by the Rannoh, AutoIt, Fury, Crybola, Cryakl, CryptXXX, CryptXXX v.2, CryptXXX v.3, MarsJoke, Polyglot, Dharma ransomware.
 Download it from here.

-34] Kaspersky have also released several other decryptor tools like Rector Decryptor, Rakhni Decryptor, Wildfire Decryptor, Scraper Decryptor, Shade Decryptor, Scatter Decryptor, Xoris Decryptor, etc – go get them here.
-They will decrypt files encrypted by Rakhni, Agent.iih, Aura, Autoit, Pletor, Rotor, Lamer, Lortok, Cryptokluchen, Democry, Bitman, TeslaCrypt and other ransomware.
+34] Kaspersky has also released several other decryptor tools like Rector Decryptor, Rakhni Decryptor, Wildfire Decryptor, Scraper Decryptor, Shade Decryptor, Scatter Decryptor, Xoris Decryptor, etc – go get them here.
+They will decrypt files encrypted by Rakhni, Agent.iih, Aura, Autoit, Pletor, Rotor, Lamer, Lortok, Cryptokluchen, Democry, Bitman, TeslaCrypt, and other ransomware.

 35] Kaspersky Ransomware Decryptor will automatically decrypt all files for CoinVault and Bitcryptor victims.
 Get it here.
 It also helps in the case of Cryakl ransomware.